Updated in September 2024 by Beth

 Food

-Check out the following restaurants: The Lookout Cafe, Lola’s Tapas Bar, Ilala Lodge, Victoria Falls Safari Lodge, The Livingstone Room at Victoria Falls Hotel.
-An article about Victoria Falls’ restaurants is coming soon.
+Check out the following restaurants: The Lookout Cafe, Three Monkeys, Ilala Lodge restaurant, Victoria Falls Safari Lodge restaurant, The Livingstone Room at Victoria Falls Hotel.

 What to drink: This is the perfect place to have a cold glass of local Zambezi beer – even better if you’re on the Zambezi River at the same time!
 Bohlingers is another local beer that may not have as fitting a name as ‘Zambezi’, but it definitely tops the taste test.